mikepthomas/projects/_posts/printer-voron-2.4.md

 > Image © 2023 [Voron Design](https://www.vorondesign.com/)

+The only Controller Board that I own with more than 5 stepper driver sockets is the [Mellow Fly Super8 V1.0](https://mellow-3d.github.io/fly_super8.html).

+I did contemplate using my [BigTreeTech SKR 1.4 Turbo](https://biqu.equipment/collections/control-board/products/bigtreetech-skr-v1-4-skr-v1-4-turbo-control-board) with the optional [EXP-MOT](https://biqu.equipment/products/btt-rrf-wifi-v1-0-module-driver-expansion-module-for-skr-v1-4-1-4-turbo-skr-v1-3-3d-printer-part) module as I will not be using the `EXP1` and `EXP2` ports for a display, however, the SKR 1.4 Turbo does not have enough controllable fan ports, which is why I designed the [Klipper Fan Hat](printer-klipper-fan-hat).

 | Item                                                                                                                    | Quantity | Material                                             | Size | Weight | Cost | Printed | Notes |
 | ----------------------------------------------------------------------------------------------------------------------- | -------- | ---------------------------------------------------- | ---- | ------ | ---- | :-----: | ----- |
 | [Fly_Super8_2pc](https://github.com/VoronDesign/Voron-Parts/blob/main/DIN_Mounts/Controllers/Mellow/Fly_Super8_2pc.stl) | 1        | [eSun ABS+ (Black)](printer-filament#esun-abs-black) |      |        |      |   :x:   |       |